-Accuracy is always accuracy with respect to something-in the first instance, 433 with respect to the entity that the accurate representation is about or to which it 434 refers.
-This goes for representations in general and hence for both memories and 435 dreams.
-If we want to know what it is for a dream memory to be accurate, then, we 436 would do well to start with the question of accuracy in dreaming and hence with the 437 question of what dreams are about-that is, with the question of the objects of 438 dreaming.
-Given that we are focussing on dreams about nonoccurrent events, this is 439 a special case of the question of the objects of nonveridical experience.
-A traditional 440 approach to that question is to introduce the notion of an intentional object, which 441 can be defined, roughly, as an object of thought.23 Consider, again, the case of non-442 veridical hallucinating.
-A nonveridical hallucination is not about the normative 443 event (the event unfolding before the subject's eyes), but this does not prevent it from being about something.
+Accuracy is always accuracy with respect to something-in the first instance, with respect to the entity that the accurate representation is about or to which it refers.
+This goes for representations in general and hence for both memories and dreams.
+If we want to know what it is for a dream memory to be accurate, then, we would do well to start with the question of accuracy in dreaming and hence with the question of what dreams are about-that is, with the question of the objects of dreaming.
+Given that we are focussing on dreams about nonoccurrent events, this is a special case of the question of the objects of nonveridical experience.
+A traditional approach to that question is to introduce the notion of an intentional object, which can be defined, roughly, as an object of thought.21 Consider, again, the case of nonveridical hallucinating.
+A nonveridical hallucination is not about the normative event (the event unfolding before the subject's eyes), but this does not prevent it from being about something.
 The event that it is about-despite the fact that that event does not actually occur-is its intentional object.
 Similarly, a dream about a nonoccurrent event is about something, and the event that it is about-despite the fact that it does not occur-it its intentional object.